Published: October 20, 2019

 • 133°F (56°C) 56 minutes

 • 138°F (59°C) 18 minutes

 • 144°F (62°C) 5 minutes

 • Food from plants, including fruits, vegetables, grains (rice, pasta), and legumes (beans, refried beans) that will be hot held for service

 Note: The 7th Edition ServSafe Manager curriculum has been updated with supplemental information.
 Some of the times and temperatures in this guide are different from what is in the current textbook.
-The information in this guide is based on the new information and is relevant for all ServSafe Manager exams issued in 2019 and 2020.
+The information in this guide is based on the new information and is relevant for all ServSafe Manager exams issued in 2020.